-In each chapter, I identify a strategy we can use to make and break habits.
+In my book about how we can change our habits, Better Than Before, I identify the twenty-one strategies we can use to make and break habits.

 Many experts suggest one-size-fits-all solutions for habit change—and boy, it would be great if there were one magical answer that helped everyone.
 But we’re all different, so different strategies work for different people.